Frederick F. Reese: Life

-On the twentieth anniversary of his consecration, at the convention in 1928, Reese asked about disappearing communicants noting the 5,290 person he had confirmed in 20 years.
-He said,Are we so unconcerned or so powerless that we can do nothing?...We must be aggressively, though wisely, on the offensive.He went on to encourage lay persons to a "lay ministry of personal evangelism."
+On the twentieth anniversary of his consecration, at the convention in 1928, Reese asked about disappearing communicants, noting the 5,290 people he had confirmed in 20 years.
+He said,Are we so unconcerned or so powerless that we can do nothing? ...We must be aggressive, though wise, on the offensive.He went on to encourage laypersons to a "lay ministry of personal evangelism."
 In the year of his retirement, 1934, the Diocese had its highest number of confirmations to date at 319.
 He died in Savannah on December 22, 1936.

 The Episcopal camp on Saint Simons Island was named in his honor.
 After that was sold and the camp and conference center was moved to its current location on Honey Creek in Camden County, the dining hall at that new facility was named the Reese Dining Hall for Reese.

 He was succeeded by Middleton S. Barnwell as Bishop of Georgia.